What is the Eisenhower Matrix?

 Project Manager

-Project managers spend time communicating, assigning tasks, and guiding team members on what they should work on.
+Project managers communicate, assign tasks, and guide team members on what they should work on.
 An Eisenhower Matrix indicates what requires their attention and what should be left to others (or no one at all).

 Urgent: